SygniaLabs/Cirrus/Collectors/collectors/gcp/README.md

-# Cirrus - Google Cloud Platform Collector
+# Mirage - Google Cloud Platform Collector

 ## Capabilities<hr>

-Cirrus Google Cloud Platform (GCP) Collector is a command-line tool written in Python that utilizes REST APIs to collect forensic artifacts from GCP for incident response, threat hunting, and increasing security posture.
+Mirage Google Cloud Platform (GCP) Collector is a command-line tool written in Python that utilizes REST APIs to collect forensic artifacts from GCP for incident response, threat hunting, and increasing security posture.
 The script collections log and configuration data: